Rob Womack: Life history

 Womack was born in Dewsbury, England in 1971.
 Womack, a paraplegic after having prolapsed disc in 2003, became involved in athletics during rehabilitation at the spinal unit at Stoke Mandeville.
 In 2006 Womack qualified for his first major tournament, representing Great Britain the IPC Athletics World Championships, held in Assen in the Netherlands.
 Despite this he was not selected for the 2008 Summer Paralympics in Beijing, much to Womack's disappointment.

 Womack continued to compete throughout 2009, throwing a season's best of 10.66 in the shot put and 26.14 in the discus.
 His results in 2010 were an improvement on the previous season, and posted a distance of 10.87 in the National Championships in Nottingham.
-In 2011, Womack was part of the Great Britain team that travelled to Christchuch in New Zealand to compete in the 2011 IPC Athletics World Championships in the shot put.
+In 2011, Womack was part of the Great Britain team that travelled to Christchurch in New Zealand to compete in the 2011 IPC Athletics World Championships in the shot put.
 This was the first time Womack had represented Britain in three years, and he responded with a personal best of 10.93, leaving him in 7th place in the F54/55/56 category.

 On the 7 July 2012, at a Stoke Mandeville meet, Womack recorded a distance in the shot of 11.01, his personal best and the first time he had thrown competitively over 11 metres.
 The result was good enough to see Womack selected for the Great Britain team for the 2012 Summer Paralympics in the shot put.
 In the final he threw a personal best of 11.34m to take the bronze medal.

 Womack is married to Debbie, and has three children.